CHALLENGE AMERICA: Award Administration

 - An outdoor arts festival.

-Federal regulations require that all National Endowment for the Arts-funded projects be accessible to people with disabilities.
+Federal regulations require that all NEA-funded projects be accessible to people with disabilities.
 Funded activities must be held in a physically accessible venue and program access and effective communication must be provided for participants and audience members with disabilities.
 If your project is recommended for funding, you will be asked to provide detailed information describing how you will make your project physically and programmatically accessible to people with disabilities:

-Buildings and facilities (including projects held in historic facilities) should be physically accessible.
-This includes, but is not limited to: ground-level entry, ramped access, and/or elevators to the venue; integrated and dispersed wheelchair seating in assembly areas; wheelchair-accessible box office, stage, and dressing rooms; wheelchair-accessible display cases, exhibit areas, and counters; and wheelchair-accessible restrooms and water fountains.
+- Buildings and facilities (including projects held in historic facilities) should be physically accessible.
+This includes, but is not limited to: ground-level entry, ramped access, and/or elevators to the venue; integrated and dispersed wheelchair seating in assembly areas; wheelchair-accessible box office, stage, and dressing rooms; wheelchair-accessible display cases, exhibit areas, and counters; wheelchair-accessible restrooms and water fountains; and accessible workspaces for employees.

 - Public contact information for requesting accommodations.

-- Accessible and screen reader-compatible electronic materials, websites, and virtual platforms.
+- Accessible and screen reader-compatible electronic materials, documents, websites, virtual platforms, and inclusion of alternative text for images.

-- Print materials in alternative formats, such as large-print brochures/labels, Braille, and electronic/digital formats.
+- Print materials in alternative formats, such as large-print brochures/labels, Braille, audio guides, and electronic/digital formats.

 - Accommodations for performances, tours, virtual streamed events, conferences, and lectures, such as audio description, tactile opportunities, sign language interpretation, real-time captioning, and assistive listening devices.